zeroc-ice/ice-builder-xcode/README.md

 | C++ SDK         | /usr/local/opt/icetouch/SDKs/Cpp/$(PLATFORM_NAME).sdk  |

 You must also add the following to the Frameworks folder:
+- Security.framework (OS X and iOS)
-* CFNetwork.framework
+- CFNetwork.framework (iOS only)
-* Security.framework
-* Foundation.framework

 ### Configuring Non-SDK Builds

 For non-SDK builds, you must configure the location of the Ice header and library directories.
-Under the Search Paths section in the project build
+Under the Search Paths section in the project build settings:
-settings:
-* Add <Ice installation>/include to the Header Search Paths setting.
+* Add *Ice installation*/include to the Header Search Paths setting.
-* Add <Ice installation>/lib to the Library Search Paths setting.
+* Add *Ice installation*/lib to the Library Search Paths setting.

 ### Generating Code using Xcode

-The plug-in compiles a Slice file whenever you build the project.
+The builder compiles a Slice file whenever you build the project.
 The extension tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.